 Common Causes Contributing To Truck Brake Failure Accident Cases

 Negligence of the truck driver, mechanic, manufacturer and cargo packers are the most common causes for a truck brake failure accident.
 This includes:

 - A manufacturer defect of the commercial truck and/or the trailer

-- Hauling overloaded or heavy cargo weight that does not allow the commercial truck enough time to brake
+- Hauling overloaded or heavy cargo weight that does not allow the large truck ample time to brake

-- Improper maintenance including thinning brake pads, breaks suffused with grease, oil or other lubricants, and worn-out tires, making the braking system worked too hard
+- Improper maintenance including thinning brake pads, brakes suffused with grease, oil or other lubricants, and worn-out tires, making the braking system work too hard

-- Improper or delayed maintenance of the braking system
+- Inappropriate or delayed maintenance of the braking system

 - Design flaws

 - Not providing the truck driver adequate braking training methods

 - Failure to routinely inspect, repair and maintain the brake system

 The lives of other drivers and passengers on the road are often entrusted to truck drivers, trucking companies, brake mechanics and commercial truck manufacturers.
 Inattentive truck drivers, truck company manufacturers producing defective products, and neglectful mechanics who are improperly supervised can all cause accidents directly and indirectly.

 Most of the common causes for any commercial truck accident that involves brake system issues can usually be traced back to negligence, reckless behavior, or carelessness.
 Bad brake systems and improper braking techniques are considered negligent behavior under Illinois law.

 Pursuing An Injury Claim After A Brake Failure Trucking Accident